Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Ordinary Seaman

-Thorbjørn Svendsen *
+Thorbjørn Svendsen*

 The 2 men denoted * were brothers.
-It appears Thorbjørn Svendsen, who had been on lookout duty in the mast when the attack occurred, was last seen by his brother when he, Thorbjørn was checking the cabins aft to make sure there was nobody left there.
+It appears Thorbjørn Svendsen, who had been on lookout duty in the mast when the attack occurred, was last seen by his brother when he (Thorbjørn) was checking the cabins aft to make sure there was nobody left there.
 It was believed he had not been able to make it up on deck before the ship was set on fire.

-In her book "Tusen norske skip" (1943) Lise Lindbæk included an interview she had with a Swedish sailor who she says was on board Elsa at the time of the Japanese attack, but the details sounded almost exactly like those given in the captain's report for M/S Dagfred so I've added a very brief summary under that ship instead.
+In her book "Tusen norske skip" (1943) Lise Lindbæk included an interview she had with a Swedish seaman who she says was on board Elsa at the time of the Japanese attack, but the details sounded almost exactly like those given in the captain's report for M/S Dagfred so I've added a very brief summary under that ship instead.

 External links related to the text on this page: